Friday, 11 June 2010

 Ascent 395 m, descent 345 m

-Without recrossing the bridge, we pursued the GR on a road along the left bank of the Isle.
+Without recrossing the bridge, we followed the GR signs along a road on the left bank of the Isle.
 This was the big point of division between the two pilgrim routes.

-The blue and yellow signs of the religious pilgrimage continued on the right bank of the Isle, towards Mont-de-Marsan in the west, whereas the GR654, the walkers’ pilgrimage, with its red and white markers, was heading south to Bergerac and Montréal-du-Gers to connect with the main pilgrimage from le Puy.
+The blue and yellow signs of the religious pilgrimage continued on the right bank of the Isle, towards Mont-de-Marsan in the west, whereas the GR654, the walkers’ pilgrimage, with its red and white markers, was heading south to Bergerac and Montréal-du-Gers, where it would connect with the main pilgrimage from le Puy.